Chinese water torture

-Chinese water torture, or use of a dripping machine, is a mentally painful process in which cold water is slowly dripped onto the scalp, forehead or face for a prolonged period of time.
+Chinese water torture, or use of a dripping machine, is a psychological torture tactic in which cold water is slowly dripped onto the victim's scalp, forehead or face for a prolonged period of time.
 The process causes fear and mental deterioration of the subject.
-The pattern of the drops is often irregular, and the cold sensation is jarring, which causes anxiety as a person tries to anticipate the next drip.
+The pattern of the drops is often irregular, and the cold sensation is jarring, which causes anxiety as the victim tries to anticipate the next drip.

 Despite the name, it is not a Chinese invention and it is not traditional anywhere in Asia.
 Its earliest known version was first documented by Hippolytus de Marsiliis in Bologna (now in Italy) in the late 15th or early 16th century, and it was widely used in Western countries before being popularized by Harry Houdini in the early 20th century.

 Origin

-"Chinese water torture" is mentioned in the 1884 short story "The Compromiser" suggesting some public familiarity with the term by that date.
-It might have been popularised by the predicament escape Chinese Water Torture Cell (a feat of escapology introduced in Berlin at Circus Busch on September 13, 1910).
+"Chinese water torture" is mentioned in the 1884 short story "The Compromiser," suggesting some public familiarity with the term by that date.
+It may have been popularised by the predicament escape Chinese Water Torture Cell (a feat of escapology introduced in Berlin at Circus Busch on September 13, 1910).
 The escape entailed Harry Houdini being bound and suspended upside-down in a locked glass and steel cabinet full to overflowing with water, from which he escaped.
 There were also the Fu Manchu stories by Sax Rohmer that were popular in the 1930s (in which Fu Manchu subjected his victims to various ingenious tortures, such as the wired jacket).

 Hippolytus de Marsiliis is credited with the invention of a form of water torture.
 Having observed how drops of water falling one by one on a stone gradually created a hollow, he applied the method to the human body.
 Other suggestions say that the term "Chinese water torture" was invented merely to grant the method a sense of ominous mystery.
-The victim would be stripped of their clothes, shown to the public, and then tortured.
-They would be driven insane while bystanders watched, mocked, and laughed at them.
+The victim would be stripped of their clothes for public humiliation and then tortured to madness while bystanders watched and mocked them.

-The victims could see each drop coming and, after a long duration of time, were gradually driven frantic to the point of insanity, usually because they were led to believe that a hollow or severe ulcer would develop there, or as a (sometimes combined) result of prolonged restraint under irritating conditions, isolation, or the humiliation of being tortured publicly.